 I spent the most time in the vegetable garden nearest the house, where Jefferson gardened for fun.
 I think he was really more of a gardener than a farmer – puttering more than hard laboring.

 The rustic simplicity of the garden was refreshing.
 It was a beautiful, cool day - the perfect time to enjoy long garden walks.

 There is a little outdoor room pictured above, right at the end of the garden.
 It looks out onto the forests and hills surrounding the estate.
 It has a roof and windows, which can be opened.
 Such a lovely idea and probably a great place to enjoy the garden while it’s raining.

 Jefferson was an experimenter.
 He was intent on growing crops that could make the US self-sufficient.
 At that time, it was really trial and error to see what European crops could grow in the US.
 Jefferson fell in love with wine while living abroad, so he had grapes sent from Europe to plant a vineyard.
 Unfortunately, they did not do well.
 He had them replanted seven times!
 Some still remain – I forget the variety – but most never took off in Virginia.

 It was a beautiful place to spend the day and I recommend visiting if you are in the area.
 It’s a bit pricey, somewhere around twenty bucks, but it’s always fun to get inspiration from other classic gardens.

 If you visit in August, I highly recommend walking through the fruit orchard down below the vegetable garden.
-There were about a dozen ripe fig trees that no one was apparently picking, so Jay and I stuffed ourselves before heading out.
-Sweet figs on a cool summer day was a wonderful way to experience Monticello.
+The fig trees were heavy with fruit that no one was apparently picking, so Jay and I sampled one before heading out.
+A sweet fig on a cool summer day was a wonderful way to experience Monticello.